SoftUni-Internal/interactive-content/EN/05-While-Loop/01-Real-Life-Example.md

 The next type of loops that we will get familiar with is the so-called **while-loops**.

-The **while-loops** execute a block of code as long as a specified condition is **true**.
+**While-loops** execute a block of code as long as a specified condition is **true**.

-As a structure, they differ from the **for-loops**.
-Their syntax is even simpler.
+As structure, they differ from the **for-loops** and their syntax is even simpler.

-Before we jump to the lesson, let us see an example from real life.
+Let us see a real life example.
 [image assetsSrc="05-bucket-example.png" /]

 [/slide]